 Innovating and updating your brand

 When a product is a success all of a sudden the brand matures, growth slows and it comes under pressure from competitors.
 Europe and the US at the moment are good examples.
-That’s the time to start innovating and spending again if you want to defend your market position.
-If not, don’t complain if you lose out to your competitors.
+Now is the time to start innovating and spending again if we want to defend our market position.
+If not, don’t complain if we lose out to our competitors.

 Nothing ever stays the same – not even Cornflakes

 You may object that some brands, like Cornflakes, or Chanel for that matter, have been around for a long time.
 But what we buy today is very different from the same product 50 years ago, not least when it comes to packaging and design.
 If your brand is out of date you will have to make an investment and innovate yourself.
 How you want to be perceived depends on what market you are aiming for.

 The West needs to get their attraction back